 Netflix's streaming Watch Instantly service is fast becoming America's favorite way to watch movies.
 The library of available titles is so vast and mutable that you, the avid instant watcher, could no doubt use a guide as you navigate the streaming frontier.
-Luckily for you, I'm here every week to update you on the latest titles available for instant-watching, as well as bringing attention some gems out there in the instantly watchable wilds.
+Luckily for you, we'll be here every Tuesday to update you on the latest titles available for instant-watching, as well as bringing attention some gems and even some enjoyable calamities out there in the instantly watchable wilds.

 With Fast Five proving that big money hcan still be wrought from a franchise five films in, is it any surprise that Final Destination 5 is on the way later this summer?
 Similarly, no surprises await in the first trailer for the fifth franchise horror flick, which appears to stick pretty squarely to the pattern established four movies ago, with the minor wrinkle of victims-in waiting targeting each other.
 The only real surprise is that Warner Bros has yet to change the title to Final Five.
 Check out the trailer right here.